medusa-project/active-medusa/README.md

 ## Deleting Entities

 Call `delete` on an entity.
-This method accepts an optional boolean parameter that will delete its tombstone as well.
+This method accepts an optional `also_tombstone:` boolean parameter that will delete its tombstone as well.

 *Note: Entities will not be deleted from Solr until the Solr index has been committed.
 ActiveMedusa will not commit it automatically.*

 ## Loading Entities

-*Note: Newly created entities cannot be loaded until the Solr index has been committed.
-ActiveMedusa will not commit it automatically.*

 ### By Repository URI

-ActiveMedusa uses the node repository URI as the entity ID since version 2.0.0.
+Since version 2.0.0, ActiveMedusa uses the node repository URI as the entity ID:

 ```ruby
 item = Item.find('http://localhost:8080/fcrepo/rest/kumquats')